angular/angular/aio/content/guide/glossary.md

 ## Observable

-An array whose items arrive asynchronously over time.
+An subscribable message publisher, which provides multiple items that arrive asynchronously over time.
 Observables help you manage asynchronous data, such as data coming from a backend service.
 Observables are used within Angular itself, including Angular's event system and its HTTP client service.

 Observables are a proposed feature for ES2016, the next version of JavaScript.
-Currently, Angular provides observables using a third-party library called Reactive Extensions (RxJS).
+Currently, Angular depends on a third-party library called Reactive Extensions (RxJS) to provide observables.

 For more information, see the [Observables guide](guide/observables).